History

 The Origins

-In the early 1840s, before Minnesota became a state and shortly after the founding of the first settlements in the territory (Stillwater and Marine on St. Croix), John and Martin Mower moved to the St. Croix River Valley.
+In the early 1840s, before Minnesota became a state and shortly after the founding of the first settlements in the territory (Stillwater and Marine on St. Croix), John and Gratia Mower and Martin Mower moved to the St. Croix River Valley.
 They sought to capitalize on the logging boom in the Midwest.
 They built a small saw mill which was prosperous and developed a village on the shores of the St. Croix River known as Arcola, centered on a lumber mill.
 The sawmill remains still stands today.

-By 1847 the Mower brothers completed construction of a grand Greek revival-style home at Arcola Mills, followed by a general store, carpentry and blacksmith shops, a small boat-building operation, a one-room schoolhouse, and homes for the mill workers.
-It was an entire village in and of itself.
 Regarded as the oldest and largest timber frame house in Minnesota, the Mower house, as well as the original Arcola sawmill chimney, are listed on the National Register of Historic Places.
 Cutting over one million board feet per year, legend has it that the lumber cut at Arcola Mills built the homes, villages and cities along the Mississippi River as far away as St. Louis.
 The lumber boom lasted only until the early 1900s.
 The sawmill closed and the Mower family home and surrounding village fell into disrepair.

-The Mowers are noted for other accomplishments in Minnesota.
 John Mower was the statesman of the two.
-John was a Washington County Comissioner, served in both the Territoral and the State legislature, and Mower County Minnesota is named for John.
-Martin was the shrud business man.
-He became President of the St Croix Boom Site as the largest shareholder owning 540 of the 977 shares.
-He also develop the first Ice Boat, "Queen Piajuk" on the St Croix.
+John was a Washington County Comissioner, served in both the Territoral and the 1st State legislature, and Mower County Minnesota is named for John.

 The Revival